Stories from an Accrington working life…

-There were also bouts of theft in and around the premises One chap got sacked for nicking brass, another for selling our own manufactured conveyor belt fasteners to the Coal Board.
-There’s no way you could have got away with that one.
-Anyway he didn’t.
+There were also bouts of theft in and around the premises One chap got sacked for nicking brass, another for selling our own manufactured conveyor belt fasteners to the Coal Board!

 We had another short term light fingered employee who was an Heroin addict.
 He just nicked everything he could get his hands on!

 I was to work at Mastabar twice over my life, but for the time being will leave these characters alone for a while and move on.